Husky’s Community Investment program supports charitable organizations in the regions where it operates.

 - Stollery Children’s Hospital Foundation, Edmonton, Alberta – medical equipment and emergency department expansion

 Husky funds charitable organizations that help create vibrant communities through their programming and support.
-Initiatives include assisting at-risk populations, and supporting First Nations culture, arts and culture, and environmental initiatives.
+Initiatives include assisting at-risk populations, and supporting Indigenous culture, arts and culture, and environmental initiatives.

 These investments provide opportunities and services that build stronger communities.